The Qualities of a Great Leader

 This experience would shape Schwarzkopf’s life.

 There might be no leadership quality more critical for a strong leader than the ability to make important decisions.
 What makes decision-making so hard for some people is that for any given problem, there are infinite paths one can take toward a solution.
 How do you know that the path you choose will be viable?
 How do you know that the decision you’re making isn’t going to cause serious setbacks?
+How do you know this choice won’t have a negative impact on your team?

-Years ago, before Apple was the giant influencer that it was today, it was at a high risk of going under.
+Years ago, before Apple wasn’t the giant influencer that it was today, it was at a high risk of going under.
 The company was running out of money, new technology and options, so they threw a Hail Mary to Steve Jobs.
 Steve Jobs was given a salary of $1 and the challenge to restart the company.

 What did Jobs do?